-Following the Polaris table is a section that gives formulas and examples for the entry of almanac data, the calculations that reduce a sight, and a method of solution for position, all for use with a calculator or microcomputer.
-This is followed by concise sight reduction tables, with instructions and examples, for use when a calculator or traditional sight reduction tables are not available.
+Following the Polaris table is the "Sight Reduction Procedures" section, divided into two subsections.
+The first, "Methods and Formula for Direct Computation" (pages 277 to 283) gives formulas and examples for the entry of almanac data, the calculations that reduce a sight, and a method of solution for position, all for use with a calculator or computer.
+The second, "Use of Concise Sight Reduction Tables" (pages 284 to 319), gives instructions and examples of how to use the provided concise sight reduction tables and a sight reduction form.
 Tabular precision of the concise tables is one minute of arc.